5 easy ways to start hydroponic gardening - join the growing trend that gives you fresh produce all year round

 2. Choose beginner-friendly plants

 Some plants are easier to grow hydroponically than others.
-If you're new to this, consider starting with what herbs are grow best in a kitchen anyway - straightforward ones like basil and mint or leafy greens.
-These plants have simple needs and grow well in a hydroponic system.
+If you're new to this, consider starting with what herbs grow best in a kitchen anyway - straightforward ones like basil and mint or leafy greens.
+These plants have simple needs and grow well in an indoor plant growing system.

 Try growing a tray of microgreens on the countertop.
 'Some systems have a fabric grow mat, but you can also just use a sheet of paper towel to hold in moisture so the seeds can germinate,' says Mary Jane.
 'Most microgreens take so little time to grow that you don’t have to add fertilizer/nutrients, as the seeds themselves contain the initial nutrition for the first tiny sprouts.'